-The land for the brick school was purchased from Peter Snyder in 1874 for $300 by William D. Martin and George Martin.
-In 1893, Wilson A. Martin acquired the land and later deeded it to Mabel J. Mullin and Dr. Herbert Y. Mullin.
+In 1904, after the school was closed, Wilson A. Martin acquired the land and later deeded it to Mabel J. Mullin and Dr. Herbert Y. Mullin.
 On February 19, 1966, the land was deeded to Robert L. and Marjorie Mullin Wasson.
-The building was used as a grade school from 1874 to 1900.
-It became storage for grain until about 1950.
+It then became storage for grain until about 1950.
 It was vacant and deteriorating for 35 years until the Mullins restored it.
 In 1985, the Wassons gave 3/4 of an acre to Lewis N. Mullin and son William L. Mullin, Keith Mullin, and Wayne Mullin if they would restore the school building.

 Attorney Lewis N. Mullin and wife, Hazel, and Mabel Benner Mullin had the task of finding authentic 1874 - 1900 furnishings.
 The one-room schools were usually sparsely decorated except for pictures of George Washington and Abe Lincoln.
 Three types of desks, the earliest ones being two seaters, each more progressive in size than the next, were lined up to face the teacher's desk in front.
 An average of 20 - 25 students from grades one through eight filled the schoolhouse.
 A pot-bellied stove warmed the room, and an organ sat in the corner used for group singing and socials.
 Some of the walls had slate blackboards.
 A dunce cap was on a stool in one corner awaiting an unprepared scholar.

-The Mullin School was put on the National Register of Historic Places on March 31, 1988, mostly because of its Gothic ceiling, windows, and woodwork trim.
+The Martin School was put on the National Register of Historic Places on March 31, 1988, mostly because of its Gothic ceiling, windows, and woodwork trim.
 The one-room schools served the people well.
 They met the needs of the time and laid the foundation for the finest citizenry of any age.

 For information about group tours, email email@example.com or call 765-438-5908.